-- Click in any directory into the white space (avoid files or folder), use Shift-Rightclick and choose "Open Command Windows here" from the properties window
+Click in any directory into the white space (avoid files or folders), use Shift-Rightclick, and choose "Open Command Windows here" from the properties window

-- In command window: add call and execute with Enter (can be paused with the "Pause" key on the keyboard)
+In the command window: add call and execute with Enter (can be paused with the "Pause" key on the keyboard)

-- Create new text file in desired folder
+Create a new text file in the desired folder

-- Save file and execute with double click
+Save the file and execute with double click